 Then I’ll let them know that as long as the second batch of 8 isn’t a difference of more than 50 euros, that I will book it myself.

 If an office manager is handling group booking, the same thing would be helpful internally.
-They can try to get as much upfront information and approval as possible, batch all the questions they have, and then for any follow ups or options, always be as clear as possible.
+They can try to get as much upfront information and approval as possible, batch all the questions they have, and then for any follow-ups or options, always be as clear as possible.
+Here are a few things to think about including in your email:

 One time, we had booked 40 rooms for a group event in Lisbon.
 The colleagues were sharing rooms, and there were two beds in each room.